aisingapore/TagUI/README.md

-report|generate a web report for easy sharing of run results (default is only a text log file) upload|upload automation flow and result to [hastebin.com](https://hastebin.com) (expires 30 days after last view) debug|show run-time backend messages from PhantomJS for detailed tracing and logging quiet|run without output except for explicit output (echo / show / check / api / errors etc) test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html) (TagUI dynamic tx('selector') usable) input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9
+report|generate a web report for easy sharing of run results (default is only a text log file) upload|upload automation flow and result to [hastebin.com](https://hastebin.com) (expires 30 days after last view) debug|show run-time backend messages from PhantomJS for detailed tracing and logging quiet|run without output except for explicit output (echo / show / check / errors etc) test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html) (TagUI dynamic tx('selector') usable) input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9